 When you dive into the income statement (also known as the company's "profit and loss statement"), you have to do it on two levels.

-- First, look at the entire business.
-How profitable is the company as a whole?
+- First, look at the entire business: How profitable is the company as a whole?

-You'll run into these details more often than you might expect, but shareholder-friendly management teams focus on the per-share results, prioritizing them over the size of the company.
-Such management understands that each time a new share is issued, the existing shareholders are, in effect, giving up some of their ownership to whoever is receiving the new share.
+You'll run into these details more often than you might expect.
+Management teams that respect shareholders focus on the per-share results, prioritizing them over the size of the company.
+That type of management understands what happens each time a new share is issued: the current shareholders are, in effect, giving up some of their stake in the firm to the new share.

 Calculating Basic Earnings Per Share

-Basic EPS is a straightforward calculation that attempts to take the net income applicable to common shares for a period and divide it by the average number of shares outstanding for that same period.
+Basic EPS is a calculation that attempts to take the net income applicable to common shares for a period and divide it by the average number of shares outstanding for that same period.

 Calculating Diluted Earnings Per Share

-That gives us a diluted EPS of $4.44.
+That gives a diluted EPS of $4.44.

 Some Quirks to Diluted Earnings Per Share

-For example, an employee with a vested option to buy stock at $1 per share won't exercise that option when the stock is trading at $0.75 per share.
-Underwater stock options aren't included in the diluted EPS calculation, only stock options that are eligible for conversion and have a strike price below the current market price.
+For example, an employee with a vested option to buy a stock at $1 per share won't exercise that option when the stock is trading at $0.75 per share.
+Underwater stock options aren't included in the diluted EPS calculation; only stock options that are eligible for conversion and have a strike price below the current market price.